Jump to content

 Theatrium - Celebrate on the Rue

-One of the oldest and most popular festivals in Wiesbaden, the Theatrium, attracts visitors to the "Rue" from Friday to Sunday, June 12 to 14, with music, shows and lots of delicacies.
+The Theatrium is just around the corner: One of Wiesbaden’s oldest and most popular festivals, the Theatrium, returns to the “Rue” from Friday through Sunday, June 11–13, 2027, featuring music, performances, and plenty of delicious treats.

 View of Wilhelmstrasse from above

-There is plenty of partying around the Kurhaus and on the bowling green.
+There will be plenty of celebrations around the Kurhaus and on the Bowling Green in 2027 as well.

-The 47th Theatrium, one of Germany’s oldest street festivals, is expected to draw over 100,000 people to downtown Wiesbaden from Friday through Sunday, June 12–14.
-Wilhelmstraße will be transformed into a kilometer-long festival corridor featuring music, dance, food, and culture.
+The 48th Theatrium, one of Germany’s oldest street festivals, is expected to draw over 100,000 people to downtown Wiesbaden again in 2027, from Friday, June 11, through Sunday, June 13.
+Wilhelmstraße will be transformed into a mile-long festival zone featuring music, dance, food, and culture.

-A special highlight of the program is once again the performances by numerous dance schools.
-The performances range from classical ballet to modern street dance and have been very well received by the audience.
+A special highlight of the program will once again be performances by numerous dance schools.
+The performances range from classical ballet to modern street dance.

-With a total of 240 booths, including a large arts and crafts market in front of the concert shell in the Kurpark and a diverse range of food and drink options along the entire length of Wilhelmstraße and Burgstraße, the Theatrium offers an impressive variety.
-On five stages—at Bowling Green, Warmer Damm, Burgstraße, the concert shell, and in the spa gardens near Toggo (Saturday and Sunday)—visitors can expect a varied program of dance, live music, and shows.
-Walking acts provide spontaneous, charming encounters and a lively atmosphere every day.
+With nearly 240 booths, including a large arts and crafts market in front of the concert shell in the Kurpark as well as a diverse range of dining options along the entire length of Wilhelmstraße and Burgstraße, the Theatrium offers an impressive variety.
+On five stages—at Bowling Green, Warmer Damm, Burgstraße, the concert shell, and in the Kurpark—visitors can expect a varied program of dance, live music, and shows.
+Walking acts ensure spontaneous, charming encounters and a lively atmosphere every day.

 Opening

-The grand opening will take place on Friday at 6 p.m. on the stage at Bowling Green, hosted by Mayor Gert-Uwe Mende and Mayor Christiane Hinninger.
+The grand opening will take place on Friday at 6 p.m. on the stage at Bowling Green.

 Arts and crafts market

-When selecting the approximately 75 artisans, priority is given to local artists, in part to ensure the shortest possible travel distance.
-Sustainability also plays a role in the food offerings at the approximately 170 vendor stands: As has already been the practice at the Sternschnuppenmarkt, vendors have committed to using reusable tableware or recyclable, biodegradable disposable tableware, among other measures.
+When selecting artisans, priority is given to local artists, in part to ensure the shortest possible travel distance.
+Sustainability also plays a role in the food offerings at the market stalls: As has already been the practice at the Sternschnuppenmarkt and on Rue 2026, vendors have committed to using reusable tableware or recyclable, biodegradable disposable tableware, among other measures.

 Opening hours